 The Auburn University Museum of Natural History is dedicated to serving our community through education and outreach.
-Some of the ways in which we do so are by educating people of all ages about our flora and fauna and its importance, by bringing program participants in contact with Alabama’s vast biodiveristy,and empowering Alabamians to help champion its conservation.
+Some of the ways in which we do so are by educating people of all ages about our flora and fauna and its importance, by bringing program participants in contact with Alabama’s vast biodiversity,and empowering Alabamians to help champion its conservation.
 To these ends, museum staff participate in various education and outreach programs here on campus and throughout the state serving over two thousand people over the last year alone.
 Below are a few select examples of AUMNH education and outreach programs.
-For more information on AUMNH programs, please contact Kay Stone, our AUMNH Education Cordinator.
+For more information on AUMNH programs, please contact the AUMNH Education Coordinator.

 AUMNH School Programs

-Led by AUMNH Education Coordinator Kay Stone, museum staff provide programing to school children throughout east-central Alabama.
+Led by the AUMNH Education Coordinator, museum staff provide programming to school children throughout east-central Alabama.
 Participants range in age from Pre-K through high school.
 Programs are held at the museum, at schools, and at field sites like the Wehle Nature Center.

 AUMNH Junior Curator Camp

-2015 marked the first year that the museum held Junior Curator Camps for middle school aged schildren.
-Campers enjoyed themselves emensly while learning about our local flora and fauna.
+2015 marked the first year that the museum held Junior Curator Camps for middle school aged children.
+Campers enjoyed themselves immensely while learning about our local flora and fauna.
 Participants learned how the museum staff collect, identify and prepare voucher specimens, as well as how each collection is maintained.

 The first week focused on plants and fish.